bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 ## The hot chocolate favorites

-Let's have a look at my list of favorite hot chocolate places, how to make them into a Typescript type and add them as markers on our map.
+Let's have a look at my list of favorite hot chocolate places, how to make them into a TypeScript type and add them as markers on our map.
 These are all product names in Norwegian, with an English translation in parentheses.

 1. 🥇Varm belgisk sjokolade (Belgian Hot Chocolate) at Steam kaffebar
 2. 🥈Varm sjokolade (Hot Chocolate) at Kaffebrenneriet